 Relax in one of our many fantastic places to eat.
 From fine dining to traditional country pubs, Pembrokeshire has it all and caters for every taste.
 The perfect spot to enjoy a cosy long lunch to revive and refresh.

 Alternatively, you’re sure to learn something new if you visit Bluestone Brewing Company near Newport, Pembrokeshire.
 Although there are no tours, in the on-site taproom and shop you can ask questions, sample some beer and learn about the traditions and methods used to make the ale.
 For another brewery experience, head to Harbwr Brewery in Tenby for a tour and ale sampling, before settling down in the Harbwr Taproom to enjoy some of the beers you’ve witnessed being made.
+Check out our guides for the best places to eat in Tenby and restaurants in St Davids for more foodie inspiration.

 Live performances in Pembrokeshire

-There’s nothing quite like live entertainment and we're sure you'll be wowed at these creative venues:
+There’s nothing quite like live entertainment and we're sure you'll be wowed at these creative venues.

 The Torch Theatre in Milford Haven hosts plays, gigs, live broadcasts, speeches and film showings.
 There is also a café offering drinks and tasty meals along with a bar with fantastic views.
-A gallery hosts regular exhibitions, and if you visit in the evening look out for the colourful lights illuminating the building and town!
+A gallery hosts regular exhibitions, and if you visit in the evening lookout for the colourful lights illuminating the building and town!

 Stay with us in West Wales

 West Wales is wonderful, whatever the weather, so book one of our cosy cottages now and start planning your next adventure.
+Choose from luxury lodges, hot tub hideaways and cosy winter cottages.
+Take a look at our guide to things to do in West Wales for even more holiday inspiration.

 Disclaimer: Whilst every effort has been made to ensure the accuracy of the information at the time of writing,